karelia/CurlHandle/CURLHandleSource/libcares-README.txt

 How to build libcares:
 1. Update the source to a new version if desired.
 2. Select the target "libcares" in the Scheme popup (32- or 64-bit doesn't matter).
+	(Use the "Libraries" target to build both libcares and libcurl at once.)
 3. Build.
 Just a regular Cmd-B build.
 No archiving or anything.
     Because the builds are controlled by scripts, not Xcode, they always build for "release", but also with debug info.
     Note also that the build outputs are: